cyoon1729/RLcycle/README.md

 <details>
 <summary> <b> 2.
 Initializing Components in RLcycle (models, learners, agents, etc) </b></summary>

-Most of the components in `RLcycle` are instantiated via `hydra.utils.instantiate`.
+Most of the components in `RLcycle` are instantiated via `hydra.utils.instantiate`, as illustrated in the section above.
 Examples:
 1. models:
 ```yaml